Chart Color Schemes

 Residential development activity is lower than average in Lakes Creek according to AreaSearch's national comparison of local real estate markets

-Lakes Creek has seen minimal construction activity with only 3 new dwelling approvals annually on average over the past five years, totalling 19.
-This low level of development is typical in rural areas due to modest housing needs and limited construction activity driven by local demand and infrastructure capacity.
-It should be noted that yearly growth figures can vary significantly based on individual projects with such low approval numbers.
+Lakes Creek has seen minimal construction activity with 3 new dwellings approved annually on average over the past five years (totalling 19).
+This low level of development is typical in rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+It is important to note that yearly growth figures can vary significantly based on individual projects, given such low approval numbers.

-Lakes Creek has had substantially lower development levels compared to the Rest of Qld, and this activity level is also below national patterns.
-All recent development in Lakes Creek has been detached dwellings, primarily family homes suited for those seeking a rural lifestyle.
+Lakes Creek has substantially lower development levels compared to the Rest of Qld.
+This activity level also falls below national patterns.
+Recent development in Lakes Creek has been exclusively detached dwellings, with a focus on family homes suited for those seeking a rural lifestyle and space.
 The estimated population per dwelling approval is 2826 people, reflecting its quiet, low activity development environment.
-Future projections indicate that Lakes Creek will add approximately 312 residents by 2041.

 Frequently Asked Questions - Development